 NASA and climate scientists throughout the world have said, however, that the years starting since 1998 have been the hottest in all recorded temperature history.
 Do these claims sound confusing and contradictory?
 Has the Earth been cooling, lately?

-To find out whether there is actually a "cooling trend," it is important to consider all of these claims as a whole, since they follow the same pattern.
-In making these claims, 'skeptics' cherrypick short periods of time, usually about 10 years or less.
+To find out whether there is actually a 'cooling trend,' it is important to consider all of these claims as a whole, since they follow the same pattern.
+In making these claims, skeptics cherrypick short periods of time, usually about 20 years or less.

 The temperature chart below is based on information acquired from NASA heat sensing satellites.
 It covers a 30 year period from January 1979 to November 2010.
 The red curve indicates the average temperature throughout the entire Earth.

 The red line represents the average temperature.
 The top of the curves are warmer years caused by El Niño; a weather phenomenon where the Pacific Ocean gives out heat thus warming the Earth.
 The bottoms of the curves are usually La Niña years which cool the Earth.
-Volcanic eruptions, like Mount Pinatubo in 1991 will also cool the Earth over short timeframes of 1-2 years.
+Volcanic eruptions, like Mount Pinatubo in 1991 will also cool the Earth over short time frames of 2-3 years.